 Holiday Spice Pancakes are a nice change of pace for a Christmas breakfast, loaded with spice and some applesauce, which keeps them moist and delicious.

 This recipe is actually one I made with our youngest daughter when she was little, as part of her preschool lessons here at home.
-These days, our youngest grandson helps me make pancakes, and he loves getting his little hands involved.
-He’s quite the helper!
+These days, our grandsons help me make pancakes, and they love getting their little hands involved.
+They’re quite the helpers!

 Holiday Spice Pancakes are really good with pure maple syrup or even a Pumpkin Spice Maple Syrup that I found at Aldi grocery store this season.
 If you can find it in their stores, I recommend that you give it a try!
 Hint: It also works really well in my Bourbon Pecan Pie recipe.